The _config file

 });

 You can override the value from the CLI with --dest, which is useful if you want to generate the site without overriding the previous one.
-For example:deno task lume --dest=./output
+For example:deno task lume --dest=./dist

 emptyDest